 There are loads of budget airfare carriers in Europe and the trend continues to grow- Easyjet, Wizzair, Jet2, Aer Lingus, Transavia and Norwegian to name just a few.
 And of course the largest and the pioneer of discount flying in Europe, Ryanair.
 These airlines will usually give you a much better deal than old school national carriers because service is a la carte and in some aspects, non existent.
 But you get what you pay for.
 Here are 5 money saving tips on flying discount airlines, especially Ryanair.

-3) One carry on bag- One means one and Ryanair is deadly serious about this.
-Other discount airlines might allow you to have a carry on item plus your duty free purchases and your purse to boot.
-NOT Ryanair, they will consider this 3 carry on items.
+Discount airlines might allow you to have a carry on item plus your duty free purchases and your purse to boot.
+Read the specific airlines rules.
 They will give you the opportunity to try and stuff everything in one bag, so long as it remains within their allotted carry on dimensions and does not exceed 10 kg in weight.
 If you cannot comply, you will be forced to fork out cash then and there, leave the item behind, or you will be denied boarding.
 You are however allowed to carry on 1 jacket or coat along with your carry on bag.
 So here’s a bonus tip: You can hold your duty free bag under your jacket or coat.
 I’ve successfully done this a few times.
 As long as it’s not obvious they will not inspect your coat before boarding the aircraft.

 For additional information on flying discount airlines and the best websites to book through, read this post by Rick Steves, European travel expert.